croct-tech/plug-js/docs/events.md

 This event records that the user opened a link.

-You should track this event when a user click in a link.
+You should track this event when a user opens in a link.

 #### Properties